oyar99/BCOM4006/Tarea5/readme.md

 - `degree_dist.csv` This file contains the degree distribution for the network.
 Each line has two numbers $a$ and $b$.
 This means there are $b$ nodes whose degree is $a$.

+- `density.txt` This file contains the a line describing the density of the graph.

 - `clustering_coeff.csv` This file contains the clustering coefficient for each gene.

+- `spectral.csv` This file contains the spectral clustering for the network.
+Each line has two numbers $a$ and $b$. $b$ corresponds to the average spectral clustering for all nodes with degree $a$.

 ## How to run this program?